 Common Cause v.
 Lewis

-Common Cause is a plaintiff in a challenge to North Carolina’s state legislative maps.
+Common Cause is a plaintiff in a successful challenge to North Carolina’s state legislative maps.
 After some of the state House and state Senate districts were struck down as unconstitutional racial gerrymanders in 2017, leaders in the legislature redrew districts on partisan grounds.
 And it worked.
 In both the state House and state Senate elections in 2018, Democratic candidates won a majority of the statewide vote, but Republicans still won a substantial majority of the seats in each chamber.
 Common Cause sued on the grounds that the 2017 plans are unconstitutional, invalid and impervious to the will of the voters.
 Common Cause asked the state court to rule that partisan gerrymandering violates the North Carolina Constitution, to prevent the defendants from using the 2017 Plans for the 2020 primary and general elections, and to establish new plans for the 2020 elections that comply with the state constitution.
 The trial court ruled in our favor and struck down the maps.
 The court approved new maps on October 28, 2019.

 Rucho v.
 Common Cause

 Common Cause was a plaintiff in a challenge to North Carolina’s congressional map that the U.S. Supreme Court heard earlier this year.
 After the map was struck down as an unconstitutional racial gerrymander in 2016, leaders in the legislature announced that they would redraw districts with the explicit intent to ensure that 10 of 13 remain in Republican control.
 Common Cause sued on the grounds that the new districts are an illegal partisan gerrymander.
 The trial court ruled in our favor on all counts.
 Unfortunately, the U.S. Supreme Court reversed the decision, ruling in a 5-4 opinion that partisan gerrymandering is a non-justiciable political question that federal courts cannot police.